 To be eligible, the entry must:

-• Be a story of broad agricultural interest.
+• Be a story about some aspect of agriculture or rural life.

 • The story may be the work of more than one journalist.

-• Have been broadcast via radio, web or podcast between January 1 and December 31, 2017.
+• Have been broadcast/posted via radio, web or podcast between January 1 and December 31, 2021.

 • Be broadcast in English, or, in the case of other languages, be submitted with a short written summary in English.